magento/devdocs/guides/v2.0/architecture/frontend_custom_strategies.md

-<h3>Magento Blank Theme</h3>
+<h3>Magento Blank theme</h3>
 The Magento blank theme template provides a launchpad for storefront customization.
 You can use this boilerplate as a robust starting point for your own theme development.

-You can download the latest Magento Blank Theme from Magento Marketplace.

-<h3>Magento UI Components</h3>
+<h3>Magento UI components</h3>
 Using Magento standard coding and styling tools can help:

-* enforce allows for consistency in design across your storefronts
+* enforce for consistency in design across your storefronts
 * simplify (and speed up) the design process

 This component library contains standard reusable components for form features, such as fields and buttons, and navigation elements.
-The Magento UI Library is a set of generic web components and Magento-specific patterns, which simplifies the process of Magento theme creation and customization.
+The Magento UI library is a set of generic web components and Magento-specific patterns, which simplifies the process of Magento theme creation and customization.

-See <a href="{{ site.gdeurl }}ui-library/ui-library-component.html">Magento UI Library Components</a> for details about this library.
+See <a href="{{ site.gdeurl }}ui-components/ui-component.html">Magento UI Library Components</a> for details about this library.

-<h3>Magento Admin Pattern library</h3>
+<h3>Magento Admin pattern library</h3>

 A <i>pattern library</i> is a collection of user interface (UI) design patterns that can be re-used in locations throughout your product installation.
-The <a href="{{ site.gdeurl }}pattern-library/bk-pattern.html">Magento Admin Pattern Library</a> defines examples of components that administrators working with the product frontend can use.
+The <a href="{{ site.gdeurl }}pattern-library/bk-pattern.html">Magento Admin Pattern Library</a> defines examples of components that administrators working with the storefront can use.

-Form elements included in the Magento Admin Pattern Library include:
+Form elements included in the Magento Admin pattern library include:

 * address form
 * button bar